wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/what-is-smart-asset.md

 ### Fee in Sponsored Asset

-The following script allows transfers for the smart asset only if the fee for the [Transfer transaction](/en/blockchain/transaction-type/transfer-transaction) is specified in the sponsored asset `R9yNZwP1VkUksacNjtLqua6CePGGX9dYwBEj2TyjYkv`.
-The same condition applies to [Invoke Script transactions](/en/blockchain/transaction-type/invoke-script-transaction) that contains a payment in the smart asset.
+The following script allows transfers of the smart asset only if the fee for the [Transfer transaction](/en/blockchain/transaction-type/transfer-transaction) is specified in the sponsored asset `R9yNZwP1VkUksacNjtLqua6CePGGX9dYwBEj2TyjYkv`.
+The same condition applies to [Invoke Script transactions](/en/blockchain/transaction-type/invoke-script-transaction) that contain a payment in the smart asset.

-The transaction fee in the sponsored asset means that the sponsor receives the fee in the sponsored asset from the from the account of the sender of the transaction.The equivalent amount of WAVES is deducted from the sponsor's account in favor of block generators.
+The transaction fee in the sponsored asset means that the sponsor receives the fee in the sponsored asset from the account of the transaction's sender.
+The equivalent amount of WAVES is charged from the sponsor's account in favor of block generators.
 The sponsor can sell the sponsored asset to users at a higher price and thus make a profit.
 [More about sponsorship](/en/blockchain/waves-protocol/sponsored-fee)

-Asset script also denied [Mass Transfer transactions](/en/blockchain/transaction-type/mass-transfer-transaction), because the sponsored fee is not allowed for this type of transactions.
+The following script also denied [Mass Transfer transactions](/en/blockchain/transaction-type/mass-transfer-transaction), because the sponsored fee is not allowed for this type of transactions.

 ```scala
 {-# STDLIB_VERSION 5 #-}